jtoom4SO/so4t_tag_report/README.md

 Note: when using `--no-api`, the `--url`, `--key`, and `--token` arguments are unecessary.
 When you'd like to update the JSON data via fresh API calls, simply remove the `no-api` argument and add back the required authentication arguments.

 ### `--web-client`
-The `--web-client` argument allows you to gather additional data from Stack Overflow for Teams, particularly data that is **not** available via the API (yet).
+The `--web-client` argument allows you to gather additional data from Stack Internal, particularly data that is **not** available via the API (yet).

 > **NOTE**: For this specific script feature, you'll need to ensure you have Google Chrome installed on your computer.
-You'll be prompted with a login window (via Chrome) for your Stack Overflow for Teams instance when the script runs.
+You'll be prompted with a login window (via Chrome) for your Stack Internal instance when the script runs.
 Once you've logged in, that window will close, and the script will continue to run.

 Here are the additional data points that are obtained when scraping is enabled, along with any additional requirements for obtaining those data points: